SAP-archive/teched2021-DAT262/exercises/ex7/README.md

 END;
 ````

-The "FUNCTION" parameter of UES is set to "MAESM", which is Massive Auto Exponential Smoothing.
+The "FUNCTION" parameter of UES is set to 'MAESM', which is Massive Auto Exponential Smoothing.
 It automatically chooses the best exponential smoothing variant (single, double, triple) for each timeseries.
 Setting "FORECAST_NUM" to 12 indicates that we require 12 intervals to be forecasted.

-To view the historic data along the forecast, we join the historic data to the "UES_FORECAST" table.
+To view the historic data along the forecast, we join the historic data to the `UES_FORECAST` table.

 ````SQL
 -- Joining the historic data and forecast to view them side-by-side